Strings and near-extremal black holes in theories with large $\mathcal{N}=4$ superconformal symmetry: The worldsheet string

 Since the trace in the Ramond sector with $(-1)^F$ vanishes due to the presence of fermion zero modes $\mathcal{Z}_1 = 0$, it follows that $\mathcal{Z}_{_\mathrm{PF}}^+ = \mathcal{Z}_{_\mathrm{PF}}^-$.
 Henceforth, we will drop the distinction between IIB and IIA theories, implicitly focussing on the former for convenience.

 With this understanding, the contribution from the left-moving fermions (with periodic boundary condition in spacetime) is given by

 To obtain this result we combined the fermion characters~\eqref{eq:Zfermion} as in~\eqref{eq:pfermion}.
-The GSO projected combination of characters thus obtained was further simplified using a Riemann identity of theta functions to write the final answer in a Green-Schwarz like form.\footnote{ The choice of IIA GSO projection will lead to the final expression encountered in~\eqref{eq:ZperIIB} with a simple change: $\us_{n,m} \to - \us_{n,m}$. }
+The GSO projected combination of characters thus obtained was further simplified using a Riemann identity of theta functions to write the final answer in a Green-Schwarz like form.\footnote{ The choice of IIA GSO projection will lead to the final expression encountered in~\eqref{eq:ZperIIB} with a simple change: $\us_{n,m} \to - \us_{n,m}$. } This expression (projected to $n=0, m=1$ was previously obtained in~\cite{Ashok:2020dnc}.

 Alternately, we can impose antiperiodic boundary conditions for the fermions around the thermal circle.
 In this case, the spin-structure sum is performed with a specified set of phases~\cite{Atick:1988si}, which gives the thermal partition sum